JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 For the full implementation, see [`main.ios.kt`](https://github.com/JetBrains/kotlinconf-app/blob/3982334f1c3712fb959f0d20b563d6c8b81e9bbd/app/shared/src/iosMain/kotlin/org/jetbrains/kotlinconf/main.ios.kt).

 > SwiftUI `TabView` and `NavigationStack` are backed by `UITabBarController` and `UINavigationController` under the hood.
-> The SwiftUI layer in this tutorial adds `RouteWrapper` identity workarounds, `@Observable` path state mirrored from Kotlin
-> callbacks, and `UIViewControllerRepresentable` wrappers with empty `updateUIViewController` implementations.
+The SwiftUI layer in this tutorial adds `RouteWrapper` identity workarounds, `@Observable` path state mirrored from Kotlin callbacks, and `UIViewControllerRepresentable` wrappers.
-> If you own the iOS entry point, imperative UIKit navigation — coordinator `pushViewController(_:animated:)` and
-> `popViewController(animated:)` — is often simpler and avoids duplicating navigation state across Swift and Kotlin.
-> Liquid Glass on iOS 26 applies to native tab and navigation bars whether you declare them in SwiftUI or configure them
+> If you own the iOS entry point, it's often simpler to lean into imperative UIKit: create a `UINavigationController` from Kotlin and call `pushViewController(_:animated:)` and `popViewController(animated:)` directly on it, instead of wrapping the same controllers in a declarative SwiftUI shell.
+That keeps navigation state in one place and avoids duplicating it across Swift and Kotlin.
+Liquid Glass on iOS 26 applies to native tab and navigation bars whether you declare them in SwiftUI or configure them in UIKit.
-> in UIKit through `UITabBarAppearance` and `UINavigationBarAppearance`.
->
 {style="tip"}

 ## Build the SwiftUI navigation layer